Electrical Outlet Installation Cost

 Get an instant estimate

-Need a new outlet installed?
-Whether you're adding USB ports to your kitchen, upgrading that sketchy outlet in the garage, or just tired of extension cords snaking across your living room, you're probably wondering what this is going to cost you.
+Need a new outlet?
+Maybe you're adding USB ports to the kitchen, fixing that unreliable outlet in the garage, or just done with extension cords everywhere.
+The cost question comes up fast.

-Here's the straight answer: a standard outlet installation in the Phoenix area runs between $150 and $300 per outlet.
-That's for the basic job.
-But like everything in construction, there's more to the story than that.
+Here's what you're looking at: a standard outlet installation in the Phoenix area runs $150 to $300 per outlet.
+That covers the basic job.
+But there's more to the picture than that number.

 What You're Actually Paying For